 With its famous Georgian terraces, thermal spa waters, cream teas and Jane Austen – you can’t say Bath isn’t on the UK tourist trail.
 Its quintessentially English charms pull in visitors from around the world and it has so many historic buildings the entire city has been made a UNESCO World Heritage Site.
 But although you might have to dodge a few tour groups, its still more than worth it to explore the sights of one of England’s most beautiful and historic cities.
 So here’s my guide on how to spend 48 hours in Bath.

-More weekend guides: Oxford, Cardiff, Cheltenham, Canterbury, Rye, York, Glasgow
+More weekend guides: Oxford, Cardiff, Cheltenham, Canterbury, Rye, Chester, York, Glasgow

 If you fancy splashing out, head to the city’s most desirable address at the Royal Crescent Hotel.
 Two 18th-century Georgian townhouses have been merged to create a five-star hotel and spa.
 It has lots of period features, a hidden garden and stunning views.
 Double rooms start from £200 a night.

 Or if you’re on a budget, one of the best deals is Bath University’s student residences.
 There’s greatest availability in summer when the students are away and single rooms with a communal bathroom start from £21.
 Or the rest of the year they have double, twin and single rooms with en suites from £60 B&B. The campus is a mile from the town centre but buses run between them.
 Then head to Green Park Brasserie & Bar for dinner – a converted railway station booking hall with live jazz that serves modern British food.